• Home

 Substitutions and Variations

-How to Make this Vegan
+How to Make this into a Vegan Marble Cake

 • Use a gluten free flour that’s free from dairy.

-• Only use a non dairy milk of choice.
+• Only use a non-dairy milk of choice.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with some of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

-How to Make Marble Birthday Cake
+How to Make Marble Cake

-Here are the step by step instructions to make this cake!
+Here are the step by step instructions to make this easy marble cake recipe!

 Step 1: Whisk Together the Dry Ingredients Minus the Cocoa Powder